 Among all the customs and activities that people kept and held, pasting Spring Festival scrolls, the character 'Fu', and paper-cut pictures, setting off firecrackers and fireworks, paying New Year visits, and eating jiaozi have been handed down by Chinese people from generation to generation.
 To everyone the festival is of great significance.
-Click for more information about Spring Festival.

 Falling on March 8th, Women's Day is a festival for women worldwide.
 It is celebrated since 1975 for the purpose of remembering the women's struggle for getting the reasonable right and peace.

-In China, Chinese government designated it as a national holiday for women who are rewarded with a half day holiday on Mar.
+In China, the government designated it as a national holiday for women who are rewarded with a half day off on Mar.
 8th.
 Children respect their mother by doing housework and husbands prepare dinner and presents for their wives.
 In some places, organizations and schools hold mountain-climbing competitions to add a festive atmosphere or communication meetings to talk about their life and work.
 Flowers are presented to women by students, children, or husbands.